tensorflow/tfjs/docs/tutorials/intro.md

 And visit `http://localhost:8080/demos/intro/`.

+Or just view the demo we have hosted [here](https://pair-code.github.io/deeplearnjs/demos/intro/).

 For the purposes of the documentation, we will use TypeScript code examples.
 For vanilla JavaScript, you may need to remove TypeScript syntax like `const`, `let`, or other type definitions.